juxor/afaq/markdown/secH3.md

-Moreover, the aims of the Paris workers were at odds with the vision of the **Communist Manifesto** and in line with anarchism - most obviously Proudhon's demands for workers associations to replace wage labour and what he called, in his **Principle of Federation**, an _"agro-industrial federation."_ Thus the Commune's idea of co-operative production was a clear expression of what Proudhon explicitly called _"industrial democracy,"_ a _"reorganisation of industry, under the jurisdiction of all those who compose it."_ [quoted by K.
+Moreover, the aims of the Paris workers were at odds with the vision of the **Communist Manifesto** and in line with anarchism - most obviously Proudhon's demands for workers associations to replace wage labour and what he called, in 1863, an _"agricultural-industrial federation."_ Thus the Commune's idea of co-operative production was a clear expression of what Proudhon called _"industrial democracy"_ based on_ "democratically organised workers' associations"_ forming a _"vast federation of companies and societies woven into the common cloth of the democratic and social Republic"_ (for _"under universal association, ownership of the land and of the instruments of labour is **social** ownership"_). [**Property is Theft!**, p.
+711, p.
+611, pp.
-Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism**, p.
-225] Thus, while Engels (in part) echoes Proudhon's ideas, he does not go fully towards a self-managed system of co-operation and co- ordination based on the workers' own organisations.
+377-8] Thus, while Engels (in part) echoes Proudhon's ideas, he does not go fully towards a self-managed system of co-operation and co-ordination based on the workers' own organisations.
 Significantly, Bakunin and later anarchists simply developed these ideas to their logical conclusion.

 Marx, to his credit, supported these libertarian visions when applied in practice by the Paris workers during the Commune and promptly revised his